Step 1 - Fill out the necessary forms.

 You may wish to hire a lawyer to help with your case, especially if the abuser has a lawyer.
 If the abuser shows up with a lawyer, you can ask the judge for a “continuance” (a later court date) so that you have time to find a lawyer.
 Go to ME Finding a Lawyer page under the Places that Help tab at the top of this page.
 You may also wish to have a domestic violence advocate accompany you to court for support.
 To find a program in your area, go to our ME Advocates and Shelters page.

-See the Preparing your Case section under the Preparing for Court tab at the top of this page for ways you can show the judge that you were abused and for tips on representing yourself in court, pro se.
+See the At the Hearing section under the Preparing for Court tab at the top of this page for ways you can show the judge that you were abused and for tips on representing yourself in court, pro se.
 You can learn more about the court system in our Preparing for Court – By Yourself section.